chen42/slides/addiction_symposium.md

 ![](./images/gwasv3/smoking_initiation_vti1a_nrap_shtn1.png)
 <p align=left>
 <b>Nrap</b> is not well detected in most RNAseq samples (FPKM: 0.1-0.2), involved in ribosome biogenesis (PMID11895476).<br>
 <b>Vti1a</b> is expressed in all 5 brain regions, FPKM:30.
 Vti1a regulates synaptic vesicle and dense core vesicle secretion via protein sorting at the Golgi.
 PMID:30143604, 10908612.
 Vti1a does not have cis-eQTL
 <br>
 <b>Shtn1</b> expression is about FPKM:19.
 Shtn1 accumulates in the neurite tips and is a key regulator of axon outgrowth (PMID:20664640) Shtn1 has a cis-eQTL (but may not be in LD with top behavioral SNP).
 </p>

 ---

-#### Summary of nicotine GWAS, part 2/4

 ## Number of infusions